 DISCLAIMER: This is our firm’s summary of some of HUD’s financial assistance programs.
-There are some program details that may change due to evolving funding priorities, availability of funding, and program, legal or regulatory revisions.
+Some program details may change due to evolving funding priorities, availability of funding, and program, legal, or regulatory revisions.
 Please visit HUD Exchange for complete information.

 HOME Investment Partnerships Fund

 - Formula grants to states and localities that communities in partnerships with nonprofits use to fund a wide range of building, buying, and rehabilitating of affordable housing for rent or homeownership or provide direct rental assistance to low-income people.

 - Largest federal block grant to states and localities designed to create affordable housing.

 - This includes Tenant-Based Rental Assistance Programs (TBRAs).

 - Some nonprofits apply to become Community Housing Development Organizations (CHDOs) as they get a guaranteed 15% set aside of HOME funds but must meet certain requirements.

 - Georgia-based example: Georgia Department of Community Affairs will make $3 million in Community HOME Investments Partnership (CHIP) funding to nonprofits, local governments, and public housing authorities to provide housing rehabilitation of owner-occupied, single-family homes and new construction and reconstruction of affordable family housing units for sale to income-eligible homebuyers.
 7 total awards are planned with financial ceilings for the two priorities.

 - HOME can be layered with other federal programs to expand its impact:

 - CDBG – Formula grant sent annually to states, cities, and counties to develop urban communities that have decent housing, suitable living environments, and expanding economic opportunities for low and moderate-income persons.
 More details on CDBG will be provided in the next post.